-I only found out about the Devil’s Pool a couple of months before I left for Zimbabwe.
+We only found out about the Devil’s Pool a couple of months before we left for Africa.
 It was listed in Lonely Planet’s Africa Guidebook as one of the top activities in all of Africa.

 The Devil’s Pool and Livingstone Island are only accessible from the Zambian side of Victoria Falls – so if you’re staying in Zimbabwe like we did, make sure you purchase a univisa, to allow entry into Zambia.

 From the Island you see a beautiful view of the Zambian side of the Falls.
 Whilst much smaller than the Zimbabwean side of the Falls, they offer a different perspective and are just as breathtaking.

 Swimming in the Devil’s Pool is indescribable.
 You are on the edge of a waterfall.
 A giant waterfall, that would surely kill you if you fell over the edge.
 And yet we felt so safe and secure with Felix, our lifesaver.
-Lying on the edge of the cliff face, and looking down into the Falls was something I will never forget.
+Lying on the edge of the cliff face, and looking down into the Falls was something we will never forget.

-The guide took photos on everyone’s personal cameras or phones from angles you could never get yourself!
-If you scroll through the photos below you will see him standing on the very edge of the waterfall!
+The guide took photos on everyone’s personal cameras or phones from angles you could never get yourself.
+If you scroll through the photos in this post you will see him standing on the very edge of the waterfall.
 They were fearless, and by far my favourite tour guides whilst in Africa.

 After spending some time at the Devil’s Pool and swimming back to Livingstone Island a beautiful breakfast was provided on the island.
 Every single detail of the experience was absolutely perfect.